 Several months ago, my friend Chip at Oceans and Lands Custom Travel Planners let me know that he was headed to my neck of the woods to explore the Village of the Arts in the middle of Bradenton.
-Since it had been years since I’ve explored that area, my husband and I decided to join him and Chris for the afternoon.
+Since it had been years since I’ve explored that area and a west vancouver realtor recommend us this was an area with great value, my husband and I decided to join him and Chris for the afternoon.
 The VOTA website describes the area like this: “The Village is an eclectic mix of early 20th century residential bungalows, Florida Cracker homes, and later additions.
 The neighborhood features a legal commercial overlay, which enables a rare live/work/play mix.
 Village boundaries stretch from 9th Ave West to 17th Ave West between 9th St West and 14th St West.
 Over 275 individual properties are within the Village.
 McKechnie Field, voted Florida’s best minor league ballpark is a block away, and downtown Bradenton and the Riverwalk, are within easy walking distance?.”

 As the VOTA covers a large area, take a tip from my husband and snap a photo on your phone for easier reference.
 Thank goodness we did, because you can get turned around if you are too busy chatting with your friend. (cough…me….cough).

 First things first, we were there for lunch and Chip had done some research and wanted to eat at Ortygia, a Sicilian restaurant owned by Chef Gaetano.